Frosted Violet Coral Bells

 Heuchera 'Frosted Violet' Plant Patent #15,085Item #2310 USDA Hardiness Zone: 4 - 9

 Violet purple foliage with deep burgundy veins form a vigorous but neat clump, accented by dainty pink, pearl-like flowers on slender stems.
-Silvery hairs cover the top of the leaf give it a frosted appearance.
+Silvery hairs cover the top of the leaf, giving it a frosted appearance.
 Foliage color deepens when cool weather arrives.
 Evergreen in mild climates.

-- OverviewLight Needs:Partial sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Clumping, mounding foliage to 12 in. high, 18 in. wide; flower stems 30 in. tall.
+- OverviewLight Needs:Partial sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Foliage reaches 12 in. high, 18 in. wide; flower stems 30 in. tall.

 - History & LoreHistory:This hybrid was developed by Charles Oliver of The Primrose Path in southwestern Pennsylvania.
 It features the large habit of H. villosa with the leaf silvering of H. 'Silver Scrolls'.
 Other varieties in the 'Silver Scrolls' ancestry include 'Quilter's Joy', H. brizoides 'Chatterbox'; and 'Regina';.
 H. villosa is a native of the eastern United States.
 Native Americans used these thick roots for a medicinal by drying and then pounding them into a wound dressing, hence one common name, alum root.
 The genus name honors a European botanist, Johan Heinrich von Heucher who first identified this western American wildflower in 1730.